wyufeng02/wyufeng02.github.io/_posts/1024-10-24-Objective-C-rank.md

 ## 74. [sveinbjornt/Sloth](http://github.com/sveinbjornt/Sloth)  ♥️ 3.8k

-> Mac app that shows all open files and sockets in use by all running processes.
+> Mac app that shows all open files, directories and sockets in use by all running processes.
 Nice GUI for lsof.

 ## 75. [tombenner/nui](http://github.com/tombenner/nui)  ♥️ 3.8k